 2 channel DMX stepper motor control

-A stepper motor controller consists of a DMX Transceiver, and either one ULN2803 driver - for unipolar steppers - or two L298 - for bipolar steppers - connected to its output.
+A stepper motor controller consists of a DMX Transceiver, and either one ULN2803 driver - for unipolar steppers - or two L298 - for bipolar steppers - or two microstepping drivers like A4988 connected to its output.
 The stepper motors absolutely need a powerful power supply to prevent voltage drops at the Transceiver!

 DMX Transceiver (Rev. 3.2)

 With this module, DMX data can be sent and received.
 However, due to using a microcontroller, this circuit is not ideal for beginners.

 The Transceiver is suitable for bidirectional communication (e.g. RDM according to ANSI E1.20) due to the complete connection of the RS485 converter.

 Industrial-quality circuit boards are available in the shop.

 As you can see, the circuit is quite simple: All the magic happens in firmware within the MCU (IC1).
 It is transferred to IC1 via the "ISP"port.
 The start address and special options (if any) are set via ADR.
 The LEDs serve as status indicators.
 The voltage regulator IC3 ensures a stable operating voltage of 5V.
 Q1 and C1,2 are needed for an operating frequency of 8MHz.
 The RS485 converter IC2 allows the MCU to communicate with the DMX universe.
 With the help of "Spare", various firmware options can be jumpered.
 Via A-Input, an analogue threshold value (e.g. for thermal protection) can be read.